bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 uri = 'radio://0/80/2M/E7E7E7E7E7'
 ```

 This is the radio uri of the crazyflie, and currently displaying the default.
-It should be probably fine but if you do not know what the uri of your crazyfie is you can check that with an usb cable and looking at the config ([here](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-configuration) are the instructions)
+It should be probably fine but if you do not know what the uri of your Crazyfie is you can check that with an usb cable and looking at the config ([here](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-configuration) are the instructions)

 ## Main